-☐ Identification and Reporting of Cases: At all times, reporting of confirmed positive and suspected cases in students, staff and employees will be consistent with Reporting Requirements . ☐ Communication Plans: How the superintendent will communicate with students, staff, and parents about cases and exposures at the school, consistent with privacy requirements such as FERPA and HIPAA. □ Consultation: (For schools not previously open) Please confirm consultation with the following groups □ Labor Organization Name of Organization(s) and Date(s) Consulted: Name: □ Date: □ Parent and Community Organizations Name of Organization(s) and Date(s) Consulted: Name: □ Date: □ Date: □ If no labor organization represents staff at the school, please describe the process for consultation with school staff: For Local Educational Agencies (LEAs or equivalent) in PURPLE: Local Health Officer Approval: The Local Health Officer, for (state County) County has certified and approved the CRP on this date: If more than 7 business days have passed since the submission without input from the LHO, the CRP shall be deemed approved.
+р Identification and Reporting of Cases: At all times, reporting of confirmed cositive and suspected cases in students, staff and employees will be consistent with Reporting Requirements.
+S Communication Plans: How the superintendent will communicate with tudents, staff, and parents about cases and exposures at the school, consistent with privacy requirements such as FERPA and HIPAA.
+Consultation: (For schools not previously open) Please confirm consultation with the following groups Labor Organization Name of Organization(s) and Date(s) Consulted: Name: LMSVTA and CSEA Date: 1/22/21, 1/26/21, 1/29/21 Parent and Community Organizations Name of Organization(s) and Date(s) Consulted: Name: District Adivsory Committee and PTA Date: 1/28/21 If no labor organization represents staff at the school, please describe the process for consultation with school staff: ocal Educational Agencies (LEAs or equivalent) in PURPLE: ٨ Pate of Submission to Local Health Department: Note: LEAs intending to re-open K-6 schools while in the Purple Tier are to subm CSP to the LHD and the State Safe Schools for All Team concurrently.

 Additional Resources: